The Pucić Palace – 5-star luxury in a 17th-century palace overlooking Gundulićeva Poljana Market.

-- Lokrum Island – Head to the dock at the east end of the Stradun (0.1 mile, 2-minute walk) to catch a 10-minute ferry to Lokrum Island, a forested retreat that’s a protected nature reserve.
+- Lokrum Island – Head to the dock at the east end of the Stradun (0.1 mile) to catch a 10-minute ferry to Lokrum Island, a forested retreat that’s a protected nature reserve.
 You can swim off the rocky ledges (no beaches here) or in the small saltwater lake known as the Dead Sea, visit the Benedictine monastery, and check out the cloister garden where a reception was held for Daenerys in Qarth in the Game of Thrones.

 - Dubrovnik Walking Tours – Engaging tours of Old Town, from themed Game of Thrones filming location tours to classic ones focusing either on the Balkan wars, the city walls, or Old Town’s architectural highlights.
 Tours depart from the Onofrio Fountain, just inside Pile Gate, a 3-minute walk (0.2 mile).

 - Adriatic Kayak Tours – Sea kayak and SUP (stand-up paddleboarding) tours, as well as cycling and hiking tours for active travelers.
 Departures from their office, a short walk from Old Town through Pile Gate.
-9-minute walk (0.4 mile).
+(0.4 mile).